Han-ga86caq/cudagl-optix-dockerfile/README.md

 # cudagl-optix-dockerfile
-The Dockerfile and relevant scripts that build or run the image [ga86caq/cudagl-optix](https://hub.docker.com/repository/docker/ga86caq/cudagl-optix).
+The Dockerfile and relevant scripts that build or run the image `ga86caq/cudagl-optix`.
+OptiX is free to use within any application, including commercial and educational applications, whereas the download is only available for members.
+Therefore, in order to successfully build the image, you have to manually download NVIDIA-OptiX-SDK-3.9.2 from this [site](https://developer.nvidia.com/designworks/optix/downloads/3.9.2/linux64).

 This image is based on [nvidia/opengl:1.0-glvnd-devel-ubuntu14.04](https://registry.hub.docker.com/layers/nvidia/opengl/1.0-glvnd-devel-ubuntu14.04/images/sha256-b3b8f57b7e0a83d9de4f6daaf7b662a8eb229f29ee26a8bf10fd4cbca71c269b?context=explore) and [nvidia/cuda:7.0-devel-ubuntu14.04](https://hub.docker.com/layers/nvidia/cuda/7.0-devel-ubuntu14.04/images/sha256-bc2af9e231e96c354019e736af7f1d578f9989ddac1a391f850d6989a6cb9d5f?context=explore), therefore, CUDA and OpenGL (including [glvnd](https://github.com/NVIDIA/libglvnd)) is inherently supported.
 In addition, the following packages are installed:
 * `NVIDIA-OptiX-SDK-3.9.2`,